mrlunchbox777/personal-finance/README.md

 * Health care
 * Minimum payments on existing debts

-First and foremost always, you have to pay to stay alive; you can choose cheaper housing, food, etc, but you still have to provide for those.
+First and foremost, you have to pay to stay alive.
+You can choose cheaper housing, food, etc, but you still have to account for those first.

 * **Budget**
 * **Reduce Expenses**